-Thankfully, there is a much simpler solution available today.
-Group Power Management (Smart Load Management) lets you get the fast charging you need without rebuilding your entire electrical system, and it is a core part of our flat-rate home EV charger installation in Austin.
+Group Power Management (Smart Load Management) is a much simpler solution.
+It lets you get the fast charging you need without rebuilding your entire electrical system, and it is a core part of our flat-rate home EV charger installation in Austin.

 If you have ever been told you need a full 200-amp panel upgrade just to add a Level 2 EV charger, Group Power Management is the way around that expensive project.
 The system uses current transformer (CT) clamps attached to your main service conductors to read your home’s electrical draw in real time.
 When your dryer, AC, and oven all kick on at once, the charger simply throttles down.